Inflectra/spira-documentation/docs/Build-Server-Integration/JetBrains-TeamCity.md

 number of the artifact.
 So by creating a commit message that reads:

-SpiraTeam will automatically detect the tokens and will include links to them under the Associations tab for each revision detail in SpiraTeam.
+SpiraTeam will automatically detect the tokens and will include links to them under the Associations tab for each commit detail in SpiraTeam.

-Inside SpiraTeam, the system will use the same information to automatically link the list of associated revisions to the build record:
+Inside SpiraTeam, the system will use the same information to automatically link the list of associated commits to the build record:

 ![](img/JetBrains_TeamCity_30.png)